Updated July 12, 2023

 Let’s take an example to understand the calculation in a better manner.

-Annual Rates of return of ABC ltd and the market rates of return are given below.
+The annual Rates of return of ABC Ltd and the market rates of return are given below.
 Calculate the Beta coefficient value of the stocks of ABC.

-Beta in Finance is calculated using the formula given below
+Beta in Finance calculate using the formula given below

 Beta in Finance = Covariance between Stock and Market/Variance of the Market